UNIVERSITY NEWS LAST UPDATED : 16 JULY 2021

 The disc was engineered by RBC’s Matt O’Malley, and provided a fantastic opportunity for the 55 Wind Orchestra students to experience the recording process and to gain knowledge from experts about a famous composer seldom heard in music colleges across this country.

-The CD can be ordered via the links to online stores found here.
+The CD can be ordered via the online store.